lesleyrs/pixel-viewer/README.md

 Image viewer created for pixel art specifically, available on Windows and Linux.

-The default photo app on Windows was giving me some problems with not being able to stay zoomed in while switching images, so I tried making my own version to give a better user experience.
+The default photo app on Windows does not let you switch between images if the image is zoomed in too far, which is always the case with small pixel art.
+This tool fixes that problem, although it's not as polished.

 Features:
   - image info in title bar for maximum viewing surface